Skip to main content

 • For example, if you're introducing a new feature, use the stepper to break the explanation into digestible steps like: “1.
 Locate the feature, 2.
 Customize the settings, 3.
 Save your changes."

-6. Call to Action : The CTA is a critical part of your message.
-It should prompt the user to take the desired action, such as "Start Tutorial," "Learn More," "Try Feature," or "Watch Video."
-CTAs are typically buttons that stand out visually, encouraging the user to click and proceed.
+• Go to Next Step : The Go to Next Step is a critical part of your message.
+It should prompt the user to take the desired action, such as "Start Tutorial," "Learn More," "Try Feature," or "Watch Video." this CTA is typically a button that stand out visually, encouraging the user to click and proceed.
 Ensure your CTA is:

 • Clear and specific.